-Day 1 Bike through highland villages, where Otavaleño Indians continue age-old traditions Pedal to Otavalo, then the younger set takes part in a scavenger hunt in the colorful outdoor market Spin to Peguche and enjoy the spirited serenading of musicians playing handcrafted instruments Visit the studio of Señor Miguel Andrango, one of Ecuador's foremost master weavers.
+Day 1 Bike through highland villages, where Otavaleño Indians continue age-old traditions Pedal to Otavalo, then the younger set takes part in a scavenger hunt in the colorful outdoor market Enjoy the spirited serenading of musicians playing handcrafted instruments Visit the studio of Señor Miguel Andrango, one of Ecuador's foremost master weavers.

 Days 2-3 Hike in the Andes with spectacular views of snowcapped mountains Walk through eucalyptus forest and the fertile valleys between Cayambe and Imbabura Volcanoes Learn about daily life here from locals in the community of Angla Fernando Polanco, grandson of an Ecuadorian president, welcomes us into Hacienda Zuleta, a 4,000-acre working farm set amid volcano vistas and pre-Inca ruins Hike to archaeological sites and along winding roads through the lush pastureland of the Zuleta Valley Ever milked a cow?
 Now's your chance!

-Days 4-8 Incredible up-close wildlife viewing in the Galápagos Islands, an isolated sanctuary for a stunning array of unique plants and animals Accompanied by an expert naturalist, marvel at blue-footed boobies, giant tortoises, white-tipped reef sharks, fluorescent fish, sea lions, lava lizards and possibly penguins Boat from island to island, stopping along the way to snorkel, kayak, hike and swim Explore Isabela Island's Sierra Negra volcano, the second largest caldera in the world Spot marine iguanas basking in the sun, unfazed by the Sally Lightfoot crabs that scurry across them Come late afternoon, kick back at our comfortable island lodges or venture out to hike, play at the beach or discover unique port towns.
+Days 4-8 Incredible up-close wildlife viewing in the Galápagos Islands, an isolated sanctuary for a stunning array of unique plants and animals Accompanied by an expert local guide, marvel at blue-footed boobies, giant tortoises, white-tipped reef sharks, fluorescent fish, sea lions, lava lizards and possibly penguins Boat and fly from island to island, stopping along the way to snorkel, kayak, hike, bike, and swim Explore Isabela Island's Sierra Negra volcano, the second largest caldera in the world Spot marine iguanas basking in the sun, unfazed by the Sally Lightfoot crabs that scurry around Come late afternoon, kick back at our comfortable island lodges or venture out to hike, play at the beach or discover unique port towns.